Eve Ewing: Writing

 Ewing's writing includes poetry, prose and journalism, in addition to her academic scholarship.
 She has been a Pushcart Prize nominee and a finalist for the Pamet River Prize for a first or second full-length book of poetry or prose by a female-identified or genderqueer author.
-ProPublica named her Seven Scribes article on the fight to save Chicago State University to its list of "The Best MuckReads on America’s Troubled History With Race".
+ProPublica named her Seven Scribes article on the fight to save Chicago State University to its list of "The Best MuckReads on America's Troubled History With Race".
 Writing for The Huffington Post, Zeba Blay named Ewing's essay on Joshua Beal's death to a list of "30 Of The Most Important Articles By People Of Color In 2016."
 For NPR, Gene Demby praised Ewing's "moving essay...about the fight over the future of Dyett High in Chicago."
 In Chicago Magazine in 2017, Adam Morgan described her as one of the city's "most visible cultural icons."
 Ewing is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

-Ewing has also drawn notice for her commentary on subjects like colorism, school choice, federal arts funding, Frank Ocean and Harper Lee, race in publishing and in visual culture.
-Ewing's Twitter account, operated as "Wikipedia Brown", drew 30 million views a month as of September 2017.
+Ewing has also drawn notice for her commentary on subjects like colorism, school choice, structural racism, federal arts funding, Frank Ocean and Harper Lee, race in publishing and in visual culture.

+Much of Ewing's poetry covers similar topics as her scholarly work, such as the Black experience.
+For example, she discusses Black feminism through the Exodus in Electric Arches.
+Her poetry has been published in many venues, including Poetry Magazine, the New Yorker, the Atlantic, the Nation, the New Republic, Union Station, and the anthology The Breakbeat Poets: New American Poetry in the Age of Hip-Hop.

 Ewing serves on the editorial board for In These Times, as co-director of arts organization Crescendo Literary, and as co-founder of the Echo Hotel poetry collective with Hanif Abdurraqib.